opengisch/QField-docs/docs/background/case-studies/heritage-impact-assessment.md

 Archaeological excavations are constantly driven by strict and increasingly shorter deadlines.
 The use of GIS for the management of excavation data can no longer be ignored.
-Currently, the possibility of an “Open Source” and a “pocket” GIS platform, such as Qfield, truly represents a unique opportunity to make the work of archaeologists on site easier, faster and more accurate.
+Currently, the possibility of an “Open Source” and a “pocket” GIS platform, such as QField, truly represents a unique opportunity to make the work of archaeologists on site easier, faster and more accurate.